Troubleshooting a Clogged Sewer Line

 Your plumber will decide what solution will work best for a given situation, but there are a few things that might help you understand his decision-making process.
 First, a plumber should not, and most likely will not, suggest using drain chemicals.
 For sewer lines, these chemicals are rarely effective, and they run the risk of polluting the surrounding area if there is a leak in the pipe underground.
 Second, many plumbing companies can use tethered cameras in pipes to follow your drains back to the sewer and locate the cause of the clog easily.
 This is a huge boost and can ease the time and cost of repair.

 Finally, make sure that your plumber does a few tests before determining that the sewer is backed up.
 Typically, it is easy to find out, but some plumbers won’t thoroughly check the area and will then suggest solutions that cost more than you might need to pay.
+If your sewer has backed up and flooded your house, you may need to call in a professional disaster restoration service to help clean everything up.

 Knowing the Problem Before the Plumber Shows Up